dhis2/developer-portal/blog/2023-07-24-pwa-tech-1.md/index.md

 ### The App Platform at build-time

-The App Platform is made up of a number of build-time components and development tools that you can find in our [`app-platform` repository](https://github.com/dhis2/app-platform/):
+The App Platform consists of a number of build-time components and development tools that you can find in our [`app-platform` repository](https://github.com/dhis2/app-platform/):

-1. An **App Adapter** which is a wrapper for the app under development – it wraps the root component exported from the app’s entry point (like `<App />`) and performs other jobs.
+1. **App Adapter**: A wrapper for the app under development – it wraps the root component exported from the app’s entry point (like `<App />`) and performs other jobs.
-2. An **App Shell** which provides the HTML skeleton for the app and other assets, imports the root `<App>` component from the app under development’s entry point, and wraps it with the App Adapter.
+2. **App Shell**: Provides the HTML skeleton for the app and other assets, imports the root `<App>` component from the app under development’s entry point, and wraps it with the App Adapter.
 It also provides some environment variables to the app.
-3. An **App Scripts CLI** (also part of [d2 global CLI](https://cli.dhis2.nu/#/)) which provides development tools and performs build-time jobs such as building the app itself and running a development server.
+3. **App Scripts CLI**: Provides development tools and performs build-time jobs such as building the app itself and running a development server. (also part of [d2 global CLI](https://cli.dhis2.nu/#/))

 ### The App Platform at run-time

 At run-time, our platform offers React components and hooks that provide services to the app under development.
 These are mainly two libraries:

 1. The **[App Runtime library](https://runtime.dhis2.nu)** that uses a universal `<Provider>` component to provide context and support several useful services.
 The App Adapter adds the provider to apps using the platform by default.
 The services include:
-    1. A **Data Service** that publishes a declarative API for sending and receiving data to and from the DHIS2 back-end
+    1. **Data Service**: Publishes a declarative API for sending and receiving data to and from the DHIS2 back-end
-    2. A **Config Service** that exposes several app configuration parameters
+    2. **Config Service**: Exposes several app configuration parameters
-    3. An **Alerts Service** that provides a declarative API for showing and hiding in-app alerts.
+    3. **Alerts Service**: Provides a declarative API for showing and hiding in-app alerts.
 This also coordinates with an "Alerts manager" component in the App Adapter to show the UI
 2. A **UI Library** that offers reusable interface components that implement the DHIS2 design system.
 See more at the [UI documentation](https://ui.dhis2.nu) and the [`ui` repository](https://github.com/dhis2/ui).

 ### The App Platform "orchestra"